DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

 above!) perhaps passing each other or crossing over with trains on other routes.

-The example above assumes that loco 3 is sitting at A and pointing in the right direction.
+The example above assumes that loco 3 is sitting on the track and pointing in the right direction.
 A bit later I will show how to script an automatic process to take whatever loco is placed on the programming track and send it on it’s way to join in the fun.